public-key-cryptography/public-key-editor/README.md

 	can be set to zero, but then the static public key may not be unbreakable.
 The cipher may have to be implemented using matrices or hypercomplex numbers like the other ciphers in the public key class.

-	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not be enabled in the public key class because they increase the size of the key from 1500 bytes to 5000 bytes and they ex- pand the size of the encrypted messages.
+	The Merkle-Hellman / knapsack ciphers and the Rabin / factorization cipher are not enabled in the pub- lic key class because they increase the size of the key from 1500 bytes to 5000 bytes and they expand the size of the encrypted messages.
 Also, these ciphers are not the same as the Diffie-Hellman ciphers in the public key class because they use different functions for key generation and key agreement.

+	The vector cross product cipher is also asymmetrical (but not invertible) because it uses different methods for public key generation and key agreement (cross product Y = A (x) X and then dot product E = Y * K), and either the key generation or key agreement method has to negate the sign of the paral- lelogram or the parallelepiped or else the messages will be undecryptable.
+The vector cross product cipher is still a Diffie-Hellman cipher because the cipher is non-invertible and is not solved for X.